RasaHQ/rasa/docs/user-guide/docker/deploying-in-docker-compose.rst

        docker-compose up

-You should then be able to interact with your bot via requests to port 5005:
+You should then be able to interact with your bot via requests to port 5005, on the webhook endpoint that corresponds to a :ref:`configured channel <docker-compose-configuring-channels>`:

    .. code-block:: bash